We must reluctantly announce that our NONMEM, Antibody, and PK/PD Courses have been cancelled for 2020.

 Niagara Falls, NY 14303, USA

-The price is $124/night single and double occupancy (add $10 per person for triple and quadruple occupancy).
+The price is $124/night in August and $96/night in September for single and double occupancy (add $10 per person for triple and quadruple occupancy).

 Contact UB course secretary Suzette Mis at (716) 645-4831 or email@example.com if you need assistance.